Tempo!

-“Do you feel it?” … Momentous rhythms, That irregular pulse… you’re slowing down or catching up… speeding along and out of order… hurry, breath, there’s something to feel… there’s no time… Follow the beat… find “your speed”
+“Do you feel it?” … Momentous rhythms, that irregular pulse… slowing down, catching up… speeding along out of order… hurry, breathe, feel something… there’s no time… follow that beat… find “your speed”!

 Make a Scene!
 2026 scenarios focus on Tempo, how we use and prioritize time.
 With not enough or nothing but how will you use your time?
 What’s the cost of indecision?
 Explore the pressures of generating, moving against or maintaining momentum.